 What is EPR and how does it improve patient care?

-EPR is an innovative new system that will replace paper records at the Royal Free London by the end of 2019.
+EPR is an innovative new system that is replacing paper records at the Royal Free London.
 It means that all the staff caring for you will always have access to accurate and up-to-date information to ensure you get the best care.

 With all healthcare information in one place, it will mean we can access patients’ test results, and details of their care, more quickly.
-We will no longer have paper records at the patient’s bedside.
-Instead, there will be computers or laptops to input information directly.
+We will no longer have paper records, instead, our staff will use computers and laptops to input information directly.

 Our new EPR has been designed by our staff to ensure it meets their needs and those of their patients.
 The work has been led by a team including doctors, nurses, midwives, allied health professionals and pharmacists, as well as IT experts.
-Over 400 staff were involved in designing the EPR and hundreds more have been testing it.
+Hundreds of staff have been involved in designing the EPR and hundreds more have been testing it.

-EPR is going live at Barnet Hospital, Chase Farm Hospital, Edgware Community Hospital theatres, Finchley Memorial Hospital and Royal Free Hospital maternity services between 17-19 November.
-The rest of the Royal Free Hospital will go live in 2019.
+EPR went live at Barnet Hospital, Chase Farm Hospital, Edgware Community Hospital theatres, Finchley Memorial Hospital and Royal Free Hospital maternity services in November 2018.
+The rest of the Royal Free Hospital went live in October 2021.

 Safeguarding your privacy